yal067/cse15l-lab-reports/Lab2.md

 ## What are the relevant arguments to those methods, and the values of any relevant fields of the class?

-1. The relevant argument to handleRequest is url in type URI.
+1. The relevant argument to handleRequest is url in type URI, the value should be new URI("http://localhost:4000/add-message?s=How are you?").
-2. The relevant argument to getPath is the url in type URI, but its output value should be the string that contains the part of the url after the domain and before any ?.
+2. The relevant argument to getPath is the url in type URI and the value is same from 1, but its output value should be the string that contains the part of the url after the domain and before any ?.
-3. The relevant argument to contains is "/add-message" in type of String.
+3. The relevant argument and value to the method of contains are "/add-message" in type of String.
-4. The relevant argument to getQuery is the url in type URI, but its output value should be the string that contains the part of the URL after the first ? and before the anchor.
+4. The relevant argument to getQuery is the url in type URI and the value is same from 1, but its output value should be the string that contains the part of the URL after the first ? and before the anchor.
-5. The relevant argument to split is the "=" in type of String.
+5. The relevant argument and value to the method of split are the "=" in type of String.
-6. The relevant argument to equals is the "s" in type of String.
+6. The relevant argument and value to the method of equals are the "s" in type of String.
+7. The relevant argument and value to the method of start are port in type of Integer and the new Handler().

 ## How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.